Amazon downplays latest relocation rumors, but experts say COVID makes Seattle even less attractive

 The pandemic has pushed companies to ask, “Is it a sound business strategy to maintain your operations in a city so congested, and so expensive, that you’ve got to offer premium pay in order to recruit people?”
 Vigdor says.

 Vigdor says all successful cities represent an interplay of competing forces that alternately attract and repel workers and employers.
-For the past 35 years, Vigdor says, Seattle has been so good at attracting newcomers that the balance is changing.
+Fordecades, Vigdor says, Seattle has been so good at attracting newcomers that the balance is changing.

 “This may be the point where it starts swinging back,” he says.
 “Not because of city politics, but because of forces beyond the city’s control.”